faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 `0x8badf00d` | Ate (eight) bad food | Our app took too long to perform a state change (starting up, shutting down, handling system message, etc.).
 The watchdog timer noticed the policy violation and caused the termination.
 The most common culprit is doing synchronous networking on the main thread.

 #### Aborts
-When we have a SIGABRT, we should look for what exceptions and assertions are present in our code from the stack trace of the crashed thead.
+When we have a `SIGABRT` , we should look for what exceptions and assertions are present in our code from the stack trace of the crashed thread.

 #### Memory Issues
-When we have a memory issue, EXC_BAD_ACCESS, SIGSEGV or SIGBUS we should look at what was the address at fault.
+When we have a memory issue, `EXC_BAD_ACCESS` , `SIGSEGV` or `SIGBUS` we should look at what was the address at fault.
 Here the diagnostics settings within Xcode for the target in the schema are relevant.
 The address sanitiser should be switched on to see if it can spot the error.
 If that cannot detect the issue, try each of the memory management settings, one at a time.

 If Xcode shows a lot of memory is being used by the app, then it might be that memory we were relying upon has been freed by the system.
 For this, switch on the Malloc Stack logging option, selecting All Allocation and Free History.
 Then at some point during the app, the MemGraph button can be clicked, and then the allocation history of objects explored.

 #### Exceptions
-When we have a EXC_BREAKPOINT it can seem confusing.
+When we have a `EXC_BREAKPOINT` it can seem confusing.
 The program may have been running standalone without a debugger so where did the breakpoint come from?
 Typically we are running NSException code.
 This will make the system signal the process with the trace trap signal and this makes any available debugger attach to the process to aid debugging.
 So in the case where we were running the app under the debugger, even with breakpoints switched off, we would breakpoint in here so we can find out why there was a runtime exception.
 In the case of normal app running, there is no debugger so we would just crash the app.

 #### Illegal Instructions
-When we have a EXC_BAD_INSTRUCTION, the exception codes (second number) will be the problematic assembly code.
+When we have a `EXC_BAD_INSTRUCTION` , the exception codes (second number) will be the problematic assembly code.
 This should be a rare condition.
 It is worthwhile adjusting the optimisation level of the code at fault in the Build Settings because higher level optimisations can cause more exotic instructions to be emitted during build time, and hence a bigger chance for a compiler bug.
 Alternatively the problem might be a lower level library which has hand assembly optimisations in it - such as a multimedia library.
 Handwritten assembly can be the cause of bad instructions.